Skip to content

 capture(event)

-Sends an event subject to sampling.
+Enqueues an event for batched delivery.
 This is the method you'll use in most cases.

 ts